Arthouse Hotel

 In recent years, the surrounding neighborhood, with its mix of families, actors, writers and dancers, has spruced up.
 So, too, the Arthouse.

-Rooms have lightened up and look like contemporary uptown lofts with Scandinavian inflections.
+Rooms boast light colors and look like uptown lofts with Scandinavian inflections.
 Forget carpeting.
 These babies have wood floors warmed up by midnight blue bedside rugs and glamorous floor-to-ceiling curtains behind the pale wood-framed king beds.
 The beds, which are showstoppers, balance on circular legs that look like wheels and look like gigantic models for kid’s wooden toys.

 The room we saw had white walls and a high ceiling.
 A 240-square foot standard king, it had a long hallway broken by the bathroom and a handsome full-length mirror framed in pale wood.
 The king-size bed, dressed in a white coverlet, gobbled up most of the sleeping area.
 On the opposite wall stood a wood desk with a leather swivel chair and a dresser with colorful drawers topped by a flatpanel TV.
 And blue Roman shades shielded the window.

-Bathrooms, redone in black marble during the renovation, feature white console sinks and large stall showers, though shower-tub combos are available.
+Bathrooms, clothed in black marble, feature white console sinks and large stall showers, though shower-tub combos are available.

 Food and drink: A branch of the popular Serafina chain, serving casual-stylish Italian food in splashy Rockwell Group digs, offers breakfast, lunch and dinner in a space that adjoins the lobby.